Get What You Need Today

 When it comes to getting loans to pay for tuition, there are fewer lenders for private school loans than there are for college student loans.
 The lack of subsidized support is one reason and the other is that there is far less demand for these loans.
 Only ~10% of students attend private schools in the US and that number isn’t seeing much growth.
 So when you’re shopping around for a loan, there are two main places that you’ll want to look; 1) traditional banks / credit unions, and 2) online lenders.

 There are a few ways to finance your child’s tuition at a private school and not all of them are with a loan with that in mind.
-Naturally, you can get a private school loan to pay for tuition, but you can also apply for a personal loan to acquire financing or use a credit card to pay for it.
+Naturally, you can get a private student loan to pay for tuition, but you can also apply for a personal loan to acquire financing or use a credit card to pay for it.
 The latter usually has far higher interest rates than a personal loan or an education loan so you may want to keep that as a last resort.
 Unless you’re able to get a competitive interest rate that beats your other options.

 Applying for a private school loan is very similar to applying for a car loan or a mortgage.
 You submit an application to a lender, be it an online lender or a bank, that has your pertinent financial information so they can evaluate your credit score, history, and current financial standing.
 You won’t have to worry about putting up any of your assets as collateral, but your credit score, history, and financials are very important to whether or not you’ll qualify.